Trending Topics

 4. Stay out of trouble

 At one point in your life, you’ve probably done something you’re not proud of.
 How you’ve acted to rectify your mistakes will be important when applying to become a firefighter.
-FireRescue1 columnist Mike Pertz, who founded a website aimed at helping others become firefighters, wrote an article on this very subject.
+FireRescue1 columnist Mike Pertz, who founded a website aimed at helping others become firefighters, tackled this topic in his article “Do fire departments hire those with a criminal record?”

 If you are asked about your past record during an interview, do not lie.
 Instead, take ownership for your mistakes.
 Explain to the hiring panel how you’ve changed and what you’ve done to change.
 Also, be upfront about your driving record – include dates, locations and outcomes of tickets and accidents.